VasilisDragon/TC-CNC-AI-TP/docs/MODEL_CARD.md

 The active device label is exposed through `TorchAI::device()` and mirrored in **AI > Preferences...**.
 Toggling the force-CPU checkbox immediately migrates the module for preview; accepting the dialog persists the setting via `QSettings`.

 ## Failure Handling
 Any load or inference error is caught, logged, and stored in `TorchAI::lastError()`.
-On failure the adapter returns a conservative decision:
+On failure the adapter returns a conservative two-step plan:

-- Strategy: Raster
-- Raster angle: 45 degrees
+1. Raster roughing at 45 degrees using the user supplied step-over.
-- Step-over: user supplied value
+2. Raster finishing with the same angle, a reduced step-over, and half the configured step-down.
 - Pass flags: rough and finish enabled

 Latency for successful runs is tracked in `TorchAI::lastLatencyMs()` to support quick smoke tests.